Free 5 Senses Preschool Lesson Plans

 Social-Emotional Learning for a 5 Senses Theme

 Emotional Senses – Although we may not be able to see our emotions and feelings, they’re certainly a part of us just as much as our physical five senses.
-Go to YouTube and watch How Is She Feeling?
+Go to YouTube and watch the video below.
 Invite your preschooler to look beyond the facial expressions and use their body language to give you clues about their mood.
 Play a game to show various body languages and see if your preschooler can guess how you’re feeling!

-Homemade Binoculars – Make some handy binoculars for the sense of sight using paper towel tubes taped together.
+Homemade Binoculars Sense of Sight Activity – Make some handy binoculars for the sense of sight using paper towel tubes taped together.
 Go on a nature walk and use them to spot new things!

 5 Senses Playdough – Make homemade playdough for the senses!
 Use colors, scents, and texture to make it fun!